scratchspec/scratchspec.github.io/full/index.md

 import { onMounted } from 'vue';

 onMounted(() => {
-  // idk much about vitepress stuff so there may be a better way of doing this :> const content = document.querySelector('.vp-doc'); // was going to scope it to just the page content but not sure how... if (content) {
+  const content = document.querySelector('.vp-doc');
-    // fix links via magical anchor links const links = content.querySelectorAll(`a`);
+  if (content) {
-    for (const link of links) {
+    const links = content.querySelectorAll(`a`);
-      const url = new URL(link.href, window.location.href);
+    for (const link of links) { // For each link... const url = new URL(link.href, window.location.href);
       if (
-        url.pathname !== '/scratch-spec/full/' // If it's not linking to the page...
+        url.pathname !== window.location.pathname // If it's not a link on the page...
         && url.pathname.startsWith('/scratch-spec/') // And it's a link under the spec base path...
         && url.pathname !== '/scratch-spec/' // And it's not the homepage...
         && url.host === window.location.host // And it's not linking to another domain...